Impact of the COVID-19 Pandemic on Subway Ridership in New York City

 Sources: Metropolitan Transportation Authority; OSC analysis

-Among the 18 largest station hubs in the City, 11 were above the citywide recovery rate of 65.9 percent in August 2024.
-Large outer borough hubs have fared better, with 74th Street/Jackson Heights and Flushing/Main Street in Queens ranking among the top three hubs citywide for most months through August 2024.
-Of the two main commuter hubs, Grand Central/42nd Street also recorded better ridership recovery (70.9 percent of pre-pandemic ridership) while 34th Street/Penn Station (65.1 percent) was more in line with citywide levels.
-Four Manhattan hubs (Chambers Street/World Trade Center/Park Place, 34th Street/Herald Square, and the 53rd Street and 59th Street stations along Lexington Avenue) remain significantly below citywide levels.
-However, by and large, many stations in midtown and lower Manhattan have seen recovery rates continue to rise.
-Much of Queens and western Brooklyn are also showing significant recovery while many Bronx and central Brooklyn stations lag behind citywide levels.
+Among the 20 largest station hubs in the City, 14 were above the citywide recovery rate of 72.2 percent in September 2024, and most of the 20 have exceeded the citywide rate in each month since.
+Large outer borough hubs have fared better, with Jackson Heights/ 74th Street and Flushing-Main Street in Queens ranking among the top three hubs citywide for most months since the start of 2024.
+Of the two main commuter hubs, Grand Central/42nd Street has had a relatively strong ridership recovery, staying above the citywide recovery level since June 2023, and reaching more than 80 percent in April and May of 2025, while 34th Street/Penn Station (1,2,3) was still below citywide levels.
+Four Manhattan hubs (Chambers Street/World Trade Center/Park Place, 34th Street/Herald Square, and the Lexington Avenue 53rd Street and 59th Street stations) remain significantly below citywide levels.
+However, by and large, many station hubs in midtown and lower Manhattan have seen recovery rates continue to rise in recent months.

 Ridership at Largest Hub Stations